pfgithub/threadimgui/README.md

 - pop() no longer needs a variable (zig doesn't enjoy that variable very much, it needs to be named and comes with no safety features to ensure you pop so what's the point)
 - the devtools can get like super detailed information about specific things. like "oh this was rendered by this function, here's the stacktrace" eg
 - I can stop being worried about id collisions

+# notes

+- fix scrolling
+- how?
+- magic
+- it's possible to do, just annoying
+- have to
+  - render what's in frame
+  - update vertical offset and place the previous nodes where they should go
+  - _then_ render other stuff that should have been in frame